Skip to main content

 Active Job is a framework for declaring jobs and making them run on a variety of queuing backends shipped with Rails.
+The Active Job integration tracks the execution and events from the job being performed.
+When AppSignal detects Active Job metrics, it will create an Magic Dashboard, allowing you to monitor core metrics visually.

 Supported adapters

+The Active Job integration supports all Active Job adapters.
 It may also offer support for adapters not listed on that page, which are accessible through a separate gem.
-However, please note that these adapters have not been tested.
+However, these adapters have not been tested.

 Integration with AppSignal-supported libraries